Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_00.md

 Now run the app.

-Everything is the same, so now inside our `main.html` let's use Angular 1:
+Everything is the same, so now inside our `main.html` let's add an Angular 1 expression:

 {{> DiffBox tutorialName="meteor-angular1-socially" step="0.10"}}